 Many local household waste recycling centres have placed charges and restrictions on the amount of building and DIY waste you can tip there.

 The Department for Environment Food & Rural Affairs (DEFRA) reports in their March 2019 edition of UK Statistics on Waste that in 2016 construction, demolition and excavation (CDE) was responsible for around three fifths (61%) of the 222.9 million tonnes of waste generated in the UK.

-DEFRA’s report on Fly-tipping statistics for England, 2018/19 also highlights that the number of reported fly-tipping incidents involving CDE waste are now at their highest (56,000) since 2008/09 (58,000).
+DEFRA’s report on Fly-tipping statistics for England, 2018/19 highlights the shocking reality that there were 56,000 reports of fly-tipping incidents involving CDE waste in the year - up 12% from 50,000 the previous year.

 Here at HIPPO we know how important it is to plan for disposal before starting your project, so check out our helpful pointers below.

 Old bricks that are in good condition are particularly sought after, as they can be used for renovating buildings that are protected under conservation laws.
-You could even also use them to create an outdoor barbeque, raised paving or garden path.
+You could even use them to create an outdoor barbecue, raised paving or garden path.

-At this stage you need to choose a suitable and legitimate waste solution for everything that you won’t be able to dispose of yourself.
+At this stage, you need to choose a suitable and legitimate waste solution for everything that you won’t be able to dispose of yourself.
 The main waste solutions are to hire a skip or skip alternative, such as a HIPPOBAG.

 To hire a skip, you’ll need to decide on the size, book the delivery and collection dates, and most likely obtain a permit from your local council to place the skip on the road.